gardener/gardener/docs/development/seed_network_policies.md

 ```

 This automatically allows the needed network traffic from the Prometheus pod.
-For more information, see take a look at [this document](../concepts/resource-manager.md#networkpolicy-controllerpkgresourcemanagercontrollernetworkpolicy).
+For more information, take a look at [this document](../concepts/resource-manager.md#networkpolicy-controllerpkgresourcemanagercontrollernetworkpolicy).

 ### Implications for Gardener Extensions